sayakpaul/model-card-generation-hf/cartoonization/scratch/README.md

 # Instruction-tuned Stable Diffusion for Cartoonization (Scratch)

-This pipeline is an 'instruction-tuned' version of
+This pipeline is an 'instruction-tuned' version of [Stable Diffusion (v1.5)](https://huggingface.co/runwayml/stable-diffusion-v1-5).
+It was trained using the [InstructPix2Pix methodology](https://huggingface.co/papers/2211.09800).

 ## Pipeline description